BubbleBase64/.github/README.md

-# 🫧 Bubbles Organization – Community Health Repository
+# 🫧 Bubbles Organization – Academic Project Repository

 Welcome to the **`.github`** repository for the Bubbles organization!
-This special repository contains organization-wide community health files, templates, and policies that apply to all repositories in the Bubbles ecosystem.
+This repository contains organization-wide community health files, templates, and policies that apply to all repositories in the Bubbles ecosystem.

-> **🎓 Academic Project**: This is a senior graduation project at Bilkent University, supported by the Amazon mentorship program.
+> **🎓 Proprietary Academic Project**: This is a senior graduation project at Bilkent University, developed as proprietary software with Amazon mentorship program support.

 ## 🌐 About Bubbles